Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 • cuff comfort and recovery

-• fabric feel under layering
+• fabric feel under outer layers

 • heat management during wear

-• overall drape, especially in motion
+• overall drape in motion

 Women’s Plus Size Golf Polo Shirts: Grading and Mobility Checks